ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 IBM z/OS including UNIX System Services features an additional third mode - text encoded in EBCDIC.
 Ansible has provisions to handle binary data and UTF-8 encoded textual data, but not EBCDIC encoded data.
 This is not necessarily a limitation, it simply requires additional tasks that convert files to and from their original encodings.
-It is up to the Ansible user managing z/OS nodes to understand the nature of the files in their automation.
+It is up to the Ansible user managing z/OS UNIX nodes to understand the nature of the files in their automation.

 The type (binary or text) and encoding of files can be stored in file "tags".
 File tags is a z/OS UNIX System Services concept (part of Enhanced ASCII) designed to distinguish binary